tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Lucritia.md

 ---
 ## Summary:

-Lucritia appears to be associated with religious or spiritual elements in the campaign.
+Lucretia appears to be associated with religious or spiritual elements in the campaign.
 She leads the [[Church of the Falling Fire]] faction in [[Drakkenheim]].
 She is mentioned briefly but consistently in connection with [[Saint Selina's Monastery]] and the [[Chapel of Saint Ardenna]].
-Lucritia seems to be a figure of religious or spiritual importance, likely involved in matters concerning contamination, corruption, and possibly healing or purification rituals related to [[Delerium]].
+Lucretia seems to be a figure of religious or spiritual importance, likely involved in matters concerning contamination, corruption, and possibly healing or purification rituals related to [[Delerium]].

 ---

 ## Significant Events:

-- Lucritia is mentioned as being located at [[Saint Selina's Monastery]], indicating her involvement with religious activities or groups focused on spirituality or purification rituals​.
+- Lucretia is mentioned as being located at [[Saint Selina's Monastery]], indicating her involvement with religious activities or groups focused on spirituality or purification rituals​.

 - She is associated with significant locations that the party considers important for dealing with corruption, contamination, and [[Delerium]]-related problems​.